BenMiller0/cse15l-lab-reports/Lab-Report1.md

 [user@sahara ~]$ cd lecture1
 [user@sahara ~/lecture1]$
 ```
-Running cd with a file as the arguement caused what appears to be an error message to be displayed telling the user that the given file is not an arguement:
+Running cd with a file as the arguement caused what appears to be an error message to be displayed telling the user that the given file is not an arguement.
+This is because cd cannot take a specific file as an arguement:
 ```
 [user@sahara ~/lecture1]$ cd Hello.java
 bash: cd: Hello.java: Not a directory
 ```
 ## ls command

 <br />